Term of the Moment

 FTX had liquid assets of $900 million and liabilities of nearly $9 billion.
 To make matters worse, the site was hacked and some $400 million was stolen.
 Binance expressed interest in acquiring FTX but withdrew the offer very quickly.
 As many as a million people may have lost money.

 As a result, FTX and Alameda filed for bankruptcy, and SBF resigned as CEO while claiming he was unaware of mishandling funds.
-By the end of the year, he was arrested in the Bahamas and extradited to the U.S. Co-founder Gary Wang and CEO of Alameda, Caroline Ellison, pleaded guilty to charges.
+By the end of the year, he was arrested in the Bahamas and extradited to the U.S. Co-founder Gary Wang, Alameda CEO Caroline Ellison and engineering head Nishad Singh pleaded guilty and testified against Bankman-Fried, who was given a 25-year prison sentence in March 2024.
 See Alameda Research and Voyager.

 FTX Is Paying Its Creditors

 As of 2024, FTX is in the midst of recovering as many of its assets as possible and claims creditors may be repaid in part or in full.
-The company has asked the bankruptcy court to approve a process that will determine the debts that are owed.
+The company has asked the bankruptcy court to approve a process that determines the debts owed, and customers are expected to be repaid in full.
 Stay tuned!

 A Promo for Decentralization